All Products

 Prerequisites

-Ensure that data calculation expressions or data filtering filters are set up.
+Ensure that data calculation expressions or data filtering filters are configured.
 For more information, see Configure data computing and data filtering.

 Background information